-- American School - A Becka Academy - Continental Academy degree must have been received after July 2006 - Keystone National High School - Penn Foster, formerly Thompson Educational Direct degree must have been completed after November 1, 2002 - Ashworth High School (part of Ashworth University) formerly James Madison High School
+- · American School - A Becka Academy - Continental Academy degree must have been received after July 2006 - Keystone National High School - Penn Foster, formerly Thompson Educational Direct degree must have been completed after November 1, 2002 - Ashworth High School (part of Ashworth University) formerly James Madison High School

 If you have questions about another correspondence school, please contact the Registrar's Office.
 Correspondence schools must have regional accreditation at the time of graduation for the college to accept the diploma.
-For more information about regional accreditation, please go to distancelearn.about.com/od/accreditationinfo/a/regional.htm or www.chea.org/Directories/regional.asp
+For more information about regional accreditation, please go to Distance Learn Accreditation Information or Council for Higher Education Accreditation directory.